hourchallenge/nanote/README.md

 Usage: nanote [note name]

-Nanote supports linking to notes by surrounding the note name in [square_brackets].
+Nanote supports linking to notes by surrounding the note name in [[double_square_brackets]].
 It also supports limited markdown formatting, including:

     *bold text*,